 What to see: A Guarda - Santiago

-In this stage, the natural landscape of great beauty will be mixed, with cultural elements of great interest such as the Castro de Santa Tecla or the Monastery of Oia.
+At this stage, the natural landscape of great beauty will be mixed, with cultural elements of great interest such as the Castro de Santa Tecla or the Monastery of Oia.

-A Guarda, fishing village, where the Plaza do Reló and the Church of Santa María stand out, as well as its port.
+A Guarda, a fishing village, where the Plaza do Reló and the Church of Santa María stand out, as well as its port.

 In Vigo, the Pazo Quiñones de León and its gardens are a must.
 The Church of the Peaks or the Immaculate.

 Redondela, located at one end of the Vigo estuary, in which the island of San Simón emerges.
 We can see a Roman miliary who welcomes the pilgrim as he passes through the town, as well as his two viaducts from the second half of the s.
 XIX.
 The pilgrim hostel, Casa de Petán or Santa Teresa of the s.
 XVII, the Church of Santiago and the Convent of Vilavella.

 In Ponte Sampaio stands out its bridge of ten semicircular arches, as well as the Church of Santa María, of Romanesque origin of s.
 XII.

 In Pontevedra, the Ponte do Burgo stands out, which the pilgrims cross when they leave the historic center.
 The Sanctuary of the Pilgrim Virgin stands out in the old town, patron of the city, with scallop plant; Inside, the carvings of Santiago, San Roque and La Virgen with pilgrim habits stand out.